Like-Huang/AI-/DesignDocument.md

 User Story 4

 As a user, I want AI to automatically extract moving information such as move date, budget, storage needs, and transportation requirements.
+So I add some prompts for AI to automatically analyzes those imformation from the voice.

 Status: Implemented